Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Experiment

 The game interface was implemented and deployed using Deliberate Lab \citep{Tsai_Deliberate_Lab_Open-Source_2025}, an open-source experimentation platform.\footnote{Additional game interface implementation details are provided in Appendix~\ref{app:dl-interface}.} 324 participants were recruited from the Prolific recruitment platform under an IRB-approved protocol, with no additional selection criteria \citep{prolific2024}.

-Our final sample includes $N=243$ participants over $81$ groups of three,\footnote{Because the design required full group participation across all three games, we excluded any group in which one or more members failed to complete the session.} with ~13 to 15 groups in each of the six unique orderings across the three treatments, involving $6,561$ trading decisions.
+Our final sample includes $N=243$ participants over $81$ groups of three,\footnote{Because the design required full group participation across all three games, we excluded any group in which one or more members failed to complete the session.
+Excluded participants did not differ significantly from completers on pre-game trust or prior expertise ($p > .10$), indicating no systematic selection bias.} with ~13 to 15 groups in each of the six unique orderings across the three treatments, involving $6,561$ trading decisions.
 Participants received a \$10.00 base payment, plus a performance-based bonus that averaged \$4.50, for approximately 56.4 minutes of their time.
 The bonus, calculated as the average individual surplus across the three games, was designed to align participant incentives with surplus maximization.